 Students will be undertaking Pre-Training Review and LLN test prior to enrolment.
 The LLN test is not an entry requirement, students are asked to undertake the same so appropriate academic support can be ensured throughout the course of study.

-Assessments will be conducted to determine the achievement of competency-based learning outcomes.
-Assessments may include student questions, case study/ scenarios, practical skills observation and assessment (simulated environment/ practical placement).
+Assessments will be conducted to determine the student learning outcomes and to finalise the achievement of the competency-based learning outcomes.
+Assessments may include student questions, case study/scenarios, projects, practical skills observation and on the job role environment / practical placement environment tasks.